StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

 - **11. Functions**
   Be able to analyze a given function, including computing things such as pre-images, and identifying functions as onto or one-to-one.
+- **12. Binary Operations**
+  Be able to compute a given binary operation and identify it as commutative or associative.